How to Buy a Franchise in South Africa

 The first step is to perform thorough research.
 You need to understand exactly how your chosen franchise operates and establish whether you are suitable for the role.
 Different franchises operate in different ways, so it’s important to understand that the system will be a good fit for you.

-Then you (the franchisee) will need to get in touch with the franchisor to understand franchising opportunities and establish what steps are involved in opening a new franchise.
+Then the franchisee needs to get in touch with the franchisor.
+This is to understand franchising opportunities and establish the steps involved in opening a new franchise.
 The franchisor will likely be very involved in the process.

 Opening a franchise is not always an affordable way to start a business.
 You will likely require a franchise business loan, as well as having sufficient non-borrowed capital available.

-Once an agreement has been made, the franchisee will need to follow the strict requirements of opening and operating the business, according to the franchisor.
+Once an agreement has been made, the franchisee must follow the strict requirements of opening and operating the business according to the franchisor.